-Facial expressions are a primal mode of communication
+Facial expressions are a primary form of communication

-Facial expressions are far better than spoken language to communicate your feelings.
+Facial expressions are far better than speech at expressing feelings.

 Humans have invented spoken language, and they are very proud of it.

-They talk so much that they've ended up abandoning more fundamental methods of communication such as; touching, gestures, eye contact and facial expressions.
+They talk so much that they've ended up neglecting more fundamental methods of communication such as; touching, gestures, eye contact, and facial expressions.

-These fundamental modes of expression can convey more information, faster than speech can, but they can also express messages that cannot be transmitted by language.
+These fundamental forms of expression can convey more information, faster than speech, but they can also express messages that cannot be communicated through language.

 Fetus ultrasound